FarronF/limerick-council-meetings/meetings/2023/10/17-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Special Meeting of the Municipal District of Adare-Rathkeale - 4th September 2023.md

 in relation to the proposed expansion of pedestrian areas and cycle lanes as well as the

 replacement of on-street parking with off-street parking.
+The Senior Executive
+---
-The Senior Executive--- Architect, Forward Planning, Public Realm & Heritage assured Members the new
+Architect, Forward Planning, Public Realm & Heritage assured Members the new

 proposals for cycle lanes will not affect the width of the road through the village and